masteringmodernpayments/book/state_and_history.md

 # State and History

 So far in our little example app we can buy and sell downloadable products using Stripe.
 We're not keeping much information in our own database, though.
 We can't easily see how much we've earned, we can't see how big Stripe's cut has been.
 Ideally our application's database would keep track of this.
 The mantra with financial transactions should always be "trust and verify".
-To that end we should be tracking sales through each stage, from customer initialization all the way through to completion, including refunds.
+To that end we should be tracking sales through each stage, from customer initialization all the way through to completion.

 ## State Machines